MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 From their dashboard, admins can check the sync status and client version of individual devices, monitor Known Folder Move roll out, and track sync errors.
 The insights range from a high-level executive summary to a drill-down of sync status per-device, to be used in a variety of administrative scenarios.

 **Requirements**:
 - This feature is available for OneDrive Sync clients on Insiders or Production Update Rings only.
-Deferred ring devices are not eligible for the preview.
+Deferred Ring devices are not eligible for the preview.

 - Deploy the OneDrive Sync client version 21.078 or newer (Windows only, Mac support underway).

 - Ensure that your organization’s IT admin has the appropriate administrative access – Global administrator role, Office Apps administrator role, or Global reader role.

-- Verify with your network team that client devices can reach the following endpoints:
+- Verify with your network team that client devices can reach the following endpoint:
 [https://clients.config.office.net](https://clients.config.office.net)

 ## Set up the OneDrive Sync admin reports dashboard